Steelers in Paris! Saints at the Stade! Steelers-Saints en France: It’s happening!

-Huge news if you love one of these teams, or the NFL, or Paris, or a combination of the three.
+The Saints and Steelers matching up in Paris is huge news if you love one of these teams, or the NFL, or Paris, or a combination of the three.
 The Saints were a natural choice for the NFL’s first game in Paris, as Louisiana is home to a sizable francophone community.
-And the Steelers were an inspired match, a legendary NFL franchise with a worldwide audience.
+And the Steelers in Paris is an inspired match, a legendary NFL franchise with a worldwide audience.

 On to the game!